 Finding a psychotherapist specializing in LGBT or lesbian issues is not always easy.

 However, searching for a lesbian psychotherapist doesn’t need to be a challenge.
-In this guide, we’ve reviewed three platforms that provide therapists who can support you on your journey as a member of the LGBT community.
+In this guide, we’ve reviewed two platforms that provide therapists who can support you on your journey as a member of the LGBT community.

 Quick comparison table